 Pete Brown was born in Barnsley, South Yorkshire, and much against his better judgment, still supports its football team.

 After graduating from the University of St Andrews, Pete spent ten years in advertising, helping some of the world’s biggest brands with their marketing strategy.
 Most famously, he persuaded Heineken to ditch its ‘Heineken refreshes the parts other beers cannot reach’ slogan just weeks before it was named the most successful advertising slogan of all time.
-He also worked on Stella Artois’ Reassuringly Expensive campaign, for which he wrote several award-winning papers proving its effectiveness.
+He also worked on Stella Artois’ ‘Reassuringly Expensive’ campaign, for which he wrote several award-winning papers proving its commercial effectiveness.

 After being asked repeatedly to offer views on cider, which is a completely different drink from beer, Pete teamed up with photographer and cider evangelist Bill Bradshaw to learn about the world’s most misunderstood drink and write the Guide to Welsh Cider and Perry (2013) and World’s Best Cider (2013).
-He followed this up in 2016 with The Apple Orchard – a journey through the magic and history of the English apple, which was BBC Radio 4’s Book of the Week in November 2016 and was nominated for several awards.
+He followed this up in 2016 with The Apple Orchard – a journey through the magic and history of the English apple, which was BBC Radio 4’s Book of the Week in November 2016 and was shortlisted for several awards.
 From here he diversified into food with Pie Fidelity (2019), a defence of traditional British cuisine.

 He is a consultant and marketing strategist to brewers and their agencies, where his knowledge of the beer and the wider drinks industry as well as his advertising experience offers a unique overview of some of the challenges they face.